You love capturing the beauty of everyday moments.

 What we mean is you have to plan the kind of lighting you are going to shoot in, the kind of scene (outdoor and or indoor) you would be shooting in, and the set-up.

-If you are planning to shoot at an outdoor location it is best to plan the time you want to be there to shoot.
+If you are planning to shoot at an outdoor location, it is best to plan the time you want to be there to shoot.
 Choose the best light depending on the location and be there at the right time to use that.

 Try to schedule your shoot on days when the tourist spots are closed for tourists so that you can still use the background but not have to worry about too many people photobombing you in that spot.

-2. Allow the Client to be Themselves
+2. Allow the Clients to be Themselves

 In other words, very few of your clients will be natural posers.